polyakh/beerApp/README.md

 - Home page favourites ~ add a list of favourite beers, do not clean after page reload
 - Beer list filtering + pagination + sorting
 - Progressive Web App, offline

+### The app has been deployed to https://tourmaline-dodol-436a51.netlify.app/